 Bulging biceps and sculpted shoulders often get all the love, but six-pack abs?
 Synonymous with the “beach body,” they’re so desirable partly because of the discipline and hard work required to attain them.
 And while those washboard abs are often sought-after for aesthetic reasons, a strong core offers tons of other benefits.
-As the literal core of your body, the abdominals aid in your balance, stability, posture and back strength, all of which assist both day-to-day tasks and athletic activities.
+As the literal core of your body, the abdominals aid in your balance, stability, posture, and back strength, all of which assist both day-to-day tasks and athletic activities.
 A strong core can greatly improve some of your other lifts in the gym as well.
-So even if you’re not after a six-pack, there’s plenty of reasons to strengthen your midsection.
+So even if you’re not after a six-pack, there are plenty of reasons to strengthen your midsection.

 Before we get into the best ab exercises, it’s important to understand the anatomy of your core.
 The abs are actually four different muscles, so you’ll want a dynamic ab exercise routine that targets all of them.
-Let’s break it down
+Let’s break it down.

 External Obliques: Starting at your ribs, the external obliques sit on either side of the rectus abdominis and run diagonally toward the middle of your body.
 The external obliques are key for rotating and twisting your body.